ZdsAlpha/Fraction/README.md

 ## Fratures ##

  1. Automatically simplifies fraction into its reduced form.
  2. Fraction can be represented in form of Mixed Fraction.
-Get or Set WholeNumber or ProperFraction property.
+Get or Set Fraction.WholeNumber or Fraction.ProperFraction property.
  3. Supports undefined values.
 Every undefined value is converted into 0/0.
  4. Implemented over BigInteger can store all possible rational numbers.
 It is more accurate than decimal.
  5. Convert fraction to string.
 Specify n digits after decimal point.